-- $\Rightarrow$ Using, possessing, distributing, purchasing, or selling alcoholic beverages. - $\Rightarrow$ Using, possessing, distributing, purchasing, or selling illegal drugs, controlled substances, "look alike drugs, or drug paraphernalia." - $\Rightarrow$ Using, possessing, controlling, or transferring a weapon. - $\Rightarrow$ Engaging in hazing or any kind of bullying or aggressive behavior. - $\Rightarrow$ Engaging in any activity, on or off campus that interferes with, disrupts, or adversely affects the school environment. - $\Rightarrow$ Engaging in teen dating violence that takes place in school, on school property or school sponsored activities.
+- \Rightarrow Using, possessing, distributing, purchasing, or selling tobacco products. - \Rightarrow Using, possessing, distributing , purchasing, or selling alcoholic beverages. - ⇒ Using, possessing, distributing, purchasing, or selling illegal drugs, controlled substances, "look alike drugs, or drug paraphernalia. - \Rightarrow Using, possessing, controlling, or transferring a weapon. - \Rightarrow Engaging in hazing or any kind of bullying or aggressive behavior. - ⇒ Engaging in any activity, on or off campus that interferes with, disrupts, or adversely affects the school environment. - ⇒ Engaging in teen dating violence that takes place in school, on school property or school sponsored activities.